Earthquakes on May 1, 2026

 14.6 km---✓ ReviewedUSGS →

-At 18:45 UTC on May 1, 2026, a magnitude 2.5 tremor occurred 35 km SSE of Old Harbor, Alaska.
-The event originated approximately 14.6 km below the surface, classifying it as shallow crustal.
-The epicenter is at 56.925°, -153.031°.
+The USGS recorded this magnitude 2.5 earthquake 35 km SSE of Old Harbor, Alaska at 18:45 UTC on May 1, 2026.
+At a depth of 14.6 km, the event was shallow crustal.
+Coordinates: 56.925°, -153.031°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01